gjsify/doc/packages/typedoc-plugin-remote-search/README.md

 typedoc-server [args]

 Options:
       --version        Show version number                             [boolean] -d, --doc-dir        The directory in which your rendered typedoc documentation is located              [string] [required]
       --port           Port of the search server        [number] [default: 3024] --hostname       A domain name or IP address of the search server [string] [default: "localhost"]
-      --no-serve  Set this value to true if the generated documentation should not be served                        [string] [default: false]
+      --serve          Remain this value if the generated documentation should be served                        [string] [default: true]
+      --no-serve       Disables the serve option                        [string]
       --limit          Limit of the search result (there is no limit when the value is 0)                        [number] [default: 10]
+      --decompress     This option should remain true if you have compressed the json file                        [string] [default: true]
+      --no-decompress  Disables the decompress option                   [string]
       --help           Show help                                       [boolean]
 ```

 To see how the search works on the web server you can open the following URL with `any search term` in your browser: [localhost:3024/search/any search term](http://localhost:3024/search/any%20search%20term).